-NOTE: Contact the C3 AI CoE for requirements detailed in the Build of Materials (BOM) for each release.
+NOTE: Contact the C3 AI Center of Excellence (CoE) for requirements detailed in the Build of Materials (BOM) for the target major.minor release.
+High-level requirements are located on the Developer Portal for patch versions https://developer.c3.ai/supported-platform-versions.